organisciak/dissertation/document/5_design_objective.md

 Unlike the training interface, it did not provide any feedback on what was done wrong and what was performed correctly.
 This black box approach was because this interface was not intended to train, simply to inform and -- it was hypothesized -- encourage a return to the task instructions if a worker needed to recalibrate their understanding of the task.

-Though it would have been trivial to adapt the text relative to performance, it was deliberately decided that the written copy stay the same, and that this information is clear to workers.
+Though it would have been trivial to adapt the text relative to performance, it was deliberately decided that the written copy stay the same, and that this was clear to workers.
 The intention was to avoid a perception of scolding, leaving the _interpretation_ of the performance feedback to the worker; "_If you're doing well..._", or "_If you think you should be doing better_".

 The expectation was that showing feedback may trigger an external motivation, simply in seeing that these statistics are kept, as well as intrinsic motivation, trying to perform better for self-competitive reasons.